Blog · Review Essay · Last reviewed June 23, 2026

 The Book

 Dark Wire was published by PublicAffairs in 2024.
 The publisher describes Cox as an investigative journalist who led reporting on ANOM at Motherboard and later cofounded 404 Media.
-Google Books lists the PublicAffairs edition at 352 pages, with subjects including online safety and privacy, law enforcement, globalization, and cybercrime.
+Google Books lists the PublicAffairs edition as published on June 4, 2024, at 352 pages, with subjects including online safety and privacy, law enforcement, globalization, and cybercrime.
 That mix is accurate: the book is a crime story, a technology story, and an institutional story at once.

 The basic facts are now public through official records.
 In June 2021, the FBI announced Operation Trojan Shield, saying it had launched an encrypted communications platform with help from the Australian Federal Police and supplied more than 12,000 devices to criminal organizations around the world.
-The U.S. Department of Justice described the operation as an OCDETF investigation involving coordinated international law-enforcement action.
-The Australian Federal Police called its component Operation Ironside and reported 224 offenders arrested on 526 charges in Australia by the public resolution date.
+The U.S. Department of Justice said the FBI operated ANOM, that more than 12,000 devices and services reached more than 300 criminal syndicates in more than 100 countries, and that agents catalogued more than 27 million messages.
+The Australian Federal Police called its component Operation Ironside and reported 224 offenders arrested on 526 charges in Australia by the public resolution date; its 2024 history page later listed 392 alleged offenders charged with 2,355 offences in Australia as of June 2024.

 Cox's contribution is texture and sequence.
 He tracks the collapse of earlier encrypted-phone providers, the opening that created demand for a new trusted device, the distributors and reputation networks that moved ANOM through the underworld, the cross-border legal work, and the moment when a covert platform became too large to keep hidden.
 The plot is cinematic, but the systems question is colder: what kind of power is created when surveillance succeeds by becoming infrastructure?